NDAR123909/OpenAI-Enabled-Python-Plugins/UniScraper/README.txt

 ```

 2. Wait until the designated time and date for the scraping to occur.
-3. Once the scraping is triggered successfully, the scraped information will appear in a JSON output in the code editor, and the command terminal will display the message "scraping triggered successfully".
+3. Once the scraping is triggered successfully, the scraped information will appear in a JSON output in the code editor, and the command terminal will display the message "message: scraping triggered successfully".

 Please note that UniScraper is particularly effective at scraping websites with heavy anti-scraping measures.